remix-run/react-router/packages/react-router/docs/Route.md

 Sometimes you need to render whether the path matches the location or not.
 In these cases, you can use the function `children` prop.
 It works exactly like `render` except that it gets called whether there is a match or not.

-The `children` prop will be called with an object that contains all the properties on [`context.router`](context.router.md).
+The `children` prop will be called with an object that contains all the properties of the [`history`](history.md) object.
 If a route fails to match the URL, the `match` prop will be `null`.
 This allows you to dynamically adjust your UI based on if the route matches or not.

 Here we're adding an `active` class if the route matches